One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Surrounding yourself with Korean doesn’t have to mean hours upon hours of grueling study every day.
 On the contrary, you can keep Korean on your mind by using downtime wisely.
 Take advantage of your commute to work and lunch breaks to practice Korean.

-Quiz yourself with flashcards or play games on a fun Korean app.
-If you prefer to go hands-free, make use of the many Korean podcasts and audio books as you work out or drive.
-Downtime adds up quickly and can be very useful if you want to learn Korean fast.
+Quiz yourself with flashcards.
+If you prefer to go hands-free, make use of the many Korean podcasts and audiobooks as you work out or drive.
+Downtime adds up quickly and can be very useful if you want to learn to speak Korean fast.

 - Visual (learning by seeing)